Codecademy/docs/content/discrete-math/concepts/proofs/proofs.md

 ---
 Title: 'Proofs'
-Description: 'Proofs are a concept in Discrete mathematics used to verify the truthfulness and validity of statements using logical reasoning'
+Description: 'Proofs are a concept in discrete mathematics used to verify the truthfulness and validity of statements using logical reasoning.'
 Subjects:
   - 'Computer Science'
   - 'Discrete Math'